Hamburg Dedicates a New Ideal Church of Scientology for Germany

 On January 21, 2012, the Church of Scientology of Hamburg newly opened its doors to the city in a dedication ceremony attended by 1,500 Scientologists, guests and dignitaries.
 The grand opening marked the culmination of a transformation of the seven-story Church into an Ideal Church of Scientology (Ideal Org) to better meet the needs of Hamburg’s growing Scientology congregation and the community at large.

 In honor of the occasion, Mr. David Miscavige, Chairman of the Board Religious Technology Center and ecclesiastical leader of the Scientology religion, stated: “This Ideal Org signals a new era for Scientology in Germany for, in a very real sense, this Church is Scientology itself.
 It was conceived to mirror the Scientology Organizing Board, and so accommodates every function called for in our Founder’s policy.
-It was meticulously planned to deliver all Scientology services in exact accordance with our Founder’s technology, from every Introductory Service to the top of our Bridge.
-And it was designed to embody the spirit of Scientology, and so provides an introduction where anyone can find out for themselves who we are and what we do.
-With that, allow me to extend a welcome to all.
+It was meticulously planned to deliver all Scientology services in exact accordance with our Founder’s technology—from every Introductory Service to the top of our Bridge.
+And it was designed to embody the spirit of Scientology, and so provides an introduction where anyone and everyone can find out for themselves who we are and what we do.
+So allow me to extend a welcome to all.
 From this day forward, our doors are open and our help is yours.”

-In full representation of that pledge, working together in a cooperative effort to help one and all, among those on hand to inaugurate the new Church were some of Hamburg’s foremost civic and religious leaders.
+In full representation of that pledge—working together in a cooperative effort to help one and all—among those on hand to inaugurate the new Church were some of Hamburg’s foremost civic and religious leaders.
 They included a long outspoken human rights advocate, the founder of a leading youth drug addiction and prevention organization, a religious rights leader from the Greek Orthodox community and an advisor to Germany’s forthcoming Memorial and Documentation Center on National Socialism.

 The Church was further planned to serve as a gathering hub for the entire community.
 The Chapel, home to all Scientology congregational services and ceremonies, can also be configured as a venue for events and other assemblies to coordinate humanitarian initiatives for the benefit of Hamburg and all her citizens.
-The venue is equipped with state-of-the-art video and audio for special film presentations and seminars.
+The venue is fully equipped with state-of-the-art video and audio for special film presentations and seminars.
 The Chapel further includes facilities to host receptions and banquets.

-The new Hamburg Ideal Org also now includes expansive facilities to provide Introductory Services for those new to the religion, including regularly scheduled Dianetics and Scientology Personal Efficiency Seminars, and an array of Life Improvement Courses.
+The new Hamburg Ideal Org also now includes expansive facilities to provide Introductory Services for those new to the religion, including regularly scheduled Dianetics and Scientology Personal Efficiency Seminars and an array of Life Improvement Courses.

 The Church of Scientology of Hamburg is the newest of dozens of Ideal Orgs opened in the past five years.